 From Reykjavík to Cavtat, from London to Berlin and from Rembrandt to Bacon, studio museums are all over Europe.

-We will be adding new studio museums to the site regularly, and featuring information on research and projects of all kinds relating to the single-artist museum.
+We add new studio museums to the site regularly, and feature information on research and projects of all kinds relating to the single-artist museum.
+There is also a Press Area, where you can view and download press releases from small museums across the network.

 The Artist's Studio Museum Network has been initiated by Watts Gallery - Artists' Village, the former studio-home of George Frederic Watts (1817-1904) in Surrey, United Kingdom.
 It is run with support from the Tavolozza Foundation and the Heritage Lottery Fund.